Equine Studies (Minor)

 Curriculum & Requirements

-The equine studies minor at UNH will allow you to pursue your interest in horsemanship while also getting an introduction to equine science, equine industry and management, and equine-assisted activities and therapies.
+The equine studies minor supports students' interest in horsemanship while also getting an introduction to equine science, equine industry and management, and equine assisted services.
 You’ll be able to explore equine care and management, equine health, and equine anatomy while also working with horses to develop professional equine skills.
-Combine this minor with a major such as biology, business, agriculture, or human-service-related fields to expand your possibilities for an equine-related career or further studies.
+Compliment any major with a minor in equine studies to expand your studies and/or possibilities for an equine-related career.

 A minor in equine studies consists of a minimum of 20 credits of equine-related animal science courses.